sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-10-HTB-TartarSauce.md

 ....wait approximately 30 secs for check folder to appear.

+Then do:
-Then browse folder check/var/www/html/uid to execute setuid and get root shell....
+` check/var/www/html/setuid` to execute setuid and get root shell....

 ```